brunobritodev/JPProject.IdentityServer4.AdminUI/docs/index.rst

 .. image:: images/logo.png
     :align: center

-Jp Project is a Open Source Quickstart for IdentityServer4.
+Jp Project is a Open Source Quickstart for IdentityServer4 v2 - release 2.4.0.

-Built with ASP.NET Core and Angular 6.
+Built with ASP.NET Core 2.2 and Angular 7.

 The main goal of project is to be a Management Ecosystem for IdentityServer4.
 Helping Startup's and Organization to Speed Up the Setup of User Management.